readium/annotations/README.md

 ##### 1.3.2.2.
 EPUB CFI Selector

+Reference in the W3C Annotation Data Model: [EPUB CFI Selector](https://www.w3.org/TR/annotation-model/#fragment-selector)

 This Selector describes a range of text in an EPUB resource by expressing a starting and ending character using the [EPUB Canonical Frangment Identifier](http://www.idpf.org/epub/linking/cfi/epub-cfi.html) syntax.

 To correspond to a text segment, the EPUB CFI expression MUST correspond to a range in the form epubcfi(P,S,E), where P represents a common Parent path, S and E the start and end subpaths respectively.

 Note: Both the left-hand part (resource location in the publication) and the right-hand part (anchoring of the text fragment) of the path must be present.

 Important: The reading system community lacks a reference and open-source implementation of EPUB CFI to DOM Range conversion (back and forth).
-Current implementations are not fully interoperable, essentially because of a bad interpretation of the use of Unicode code units vs code points.
+Current implementations are not fully interoperable, essentially because some implementations use unicode code points instead of code units.
 Our implementation assumes the use of code units.

-The EPUBCFISelector is the equivalent of a FragmentSelector conforming to http://www.idpf.org/epub/linking/cfi/epub-cfi.html, as defined in the W3C Annotation Model; the latter is more verbose and therefore deprecated.

 Implementation: This selector is exported from and processed by Thorium Reader 3.1.